PowerPoint presentations for seniors

 The spring semester is full of events where you are expected to talk about your project to the public.
 In January, you will practice for this eventuality.
 All seniors will deliver a PowerPoint presentation to an audience of junior and senior research students and teachers.

-A preliminary draft of your presentation slide deck (a .pptx file) is due on the morning of the last Monday before Winter Break ( 9:00 AM Monday, December 18, 2017).
-The final draft of your deck will be due on the morning of the first school day after Winter Break ( 9:00 AM Tuesday, January 2, 2018).
-Email your slide decks to firstname.lastname@example.org and put "pptx file" in the subject line.
+The final draft of your deck will be due on the morning of the first school day after Winter Break (9:00 AM Wednesday, January 2, 2019).
+Email your slide decks to email@example.com and put "pptx file" in the subject line.
 This will ensure that it goes to the correct mailbox.
 Mr. Elert will keep the official copy of these files, but Ms. Mosley will also need copies from her students.

 All presentations will start with a 30 second executive summary.
 Describe the essence of your project using language that can be understood by people who are generally well-educated but who are not experts in your particular scientific field.
 The executive summary will not be read off a slide, index card, or any other medium.

-The remainder of the presentation should not exceed 8 minutes.
+The remainder of the presentation should last 6–8 minutes.
 Each slide will use text sparingly (except for the reference slide at the end).
 All images will be the work of the student, a colleague from the lab, or a referenced scientific source.
 No images "from the Internet" are allowed.

-Attend 5 days of the possible 10 days of presentations.
+Attend 5 days of the possible 7 days of presentations.
 Present on one of these 5 days.
 Students who entered the Regeneron STS need only attend on 1 day — the day they present.
 You are welcome to attend extra days, but extra credit will not be awarded.
 Clap politely after every presentation and try to ask each presenter at least one good question.
 Fill out a scoring sheet after every presentation.
 Presentations will be scheduled for period 9 in rooms to be determined.